 What is the Petit Appartement du Roi of Versailles?

 This is a secluded area, made up of many small, intimate rooms.
 The apartment was commissioned by Louis XIV to create a private escape from the pressures of court life.
 He came here to bathe, dress, and sleep, among other activities.

-There is also a hunting room — a specific area to lounge after a vigorous day spent hunting on the lands surrounding this pleasure palace.
+4. There is also a hunting room — a specific area to lounge after a vigorous day spent hunting on the lands surrounding this pleasure palace.
 A certain ritual takes place in there.

 But that’s not all!
-Flora will also take you into the secret rooms that the king wanted only a few people to know about.
+Flora will also take you into the secret office and safe rooms that the king wanted only a very few people to know about.

-Dive into the lives of Kings and Queens
+Dive into the intimate lives of Kings and Queens

 In this royal retreat, you will hear the details of the larger-than-life personalities of all the men who called this palace their home.

 You will also learn about the queens and mistresses who made their stamp on the history of Versailles.